stephenfletchtek/CV/README.md

 **Nikon Metrology** (2017 to 2021)
 _System Testing and Integration Lead_

-* Technical lead responsible for the development of an ambitious and complex high Voltage x-ray source.
+* Technical lead responsible for the development of an ambitious and complex high Voltage x-ray source
-* Set the technical direction for a multidisciplinary team to ensure the large number of separately developed hardware subcomponents interacted safely and performed well upon integration.
+* Set the technical direction for a multidisciplinary team to ensure the large number of separately developed hardware subcomponents interacted safely and performed well upon integration
-* Designed and implemented systems testing regime and proportionate risk assessment, redundancy and controls.
+* Designed and implemented systems testing regime and proportionate risk assessment, redundancy and controls

 **X-Tek Systems Ltd** (1997 to 2017)
 _Senior Technical Development roles_